Which Makeup Brushes Do You Need?

 The Kabuki Brush

-For powder foundation, you’ll get better coverage with a kabuki brush, which can be used to apply any powder product over a large area, including blush, bronzer and loose or pressed powder.
+For powder foundation, you’ll get better coverage with a flat kabuki brush, which can be used to apply any powder product over a large area, including blush, bronzer and loose or pressed powder.

 Finding the right foundation for your complexion and the best way to apply it is a matter of experimentation.